SmithCollegeLibraries/archivesspace-mods-exporter/README.md

 Create an Archival Object as child of the Series (Sub-Series) Create an Archival Object as child of the Sub-Series (File) Create a Digital Object as child of the Sub-Series Archival Object

+## Basic test (title)
+1. When I export a digital object record does the output contain MODS XML and does the title element contain the title of the Archival Object (not the digital object?)

 ## Subject tests
 https://github.com/smith-special-collections/sc-documentation/wiki/Rules-for-description-inheritance-for-digital-object-records